NCAR/ncar-python-tutorial/curricula/z230-pt1_script.md

    key-value pairs to a `dict` via assignment, and the `dict.get()` method (to avoid key-not-found errors)

+This seems great, so far!
+But what if we want to read more columns to our data later?
+We will have to change the initialization of the `data` variable (at the top of `mysci.py`) *and* we will have to add the appropriate line in the "read and parse" section.
+Essentially, that means you need to maintain 2 parts of the code and make sure that both remain consistent with each other.

+This is generally not good practice.
+Ideally, you want to be able to change only 1 part of the code and know that the rest of the code will remain consistent.
+So, let's fix this by using a `columns` variable.

+ Now we only need to modify the `columns` variable to indicate which columns of the data file to read and the `types` variable to indicate to what type to convert the data.

+ In this step we have demonstrated passing types as an argument, looping over a dictionary, adding key-value pairs to a dictionary via assignment, and the dict.get() method.

 36. [git] Clean up (remove `DEBUG` section), stage, and commit (`git commit -m "Refactoring data parsing code"`)